red-scorp/LiquidCrystal_AIP31068/README.md

 # LiquidCrystal_AIP31068

-A library for AIP31068 based I2C/SPI LCD displays
+A library for AiP31068 based I2C/SPI LCD displays

-Simple supstitute for LiquidCrystal and LiquidCrystal_I2C to speak with LCD displays based on AIP31068 controller.
+Simple substitute for LiquidCrystal and LiquidCrystal_I2C to speak with LCD displays based on AiP31068 controller.

 ## Author